mihranrazaa/HappyUSB/Journal.md

 - Completely removed all the photos of the CAD not made by me so that it and added that in the CAD folder for usage, i also fixed the screw issue in my Case and added more photos of it in the README file, maybe my Project didn't get the approval because i added way too many images of the CAD which i did not created well i remember that in the future i hope this works out now...
 - i will now ping the team members for review
 - lol i'm writing this like a real journal

+**June16**
+- Update the case model with more soft design rounded the edges from both parts updated images in the README, and still not got approved ToT....